弛緩収縮評価

 Contractility

 Every beat of the heart is characterized by a contraction of the heart that pumps the blood out to the body.
-When cardiomycoytes are cultured on top of electrodes, they form a spontaneously beating syncytium.
+When cardiomyocytes are cultured on top of electrodes, they form a spontaneously beating syncytium.
 With each beat, the cells contract and relax, changing their shape and coverage over the electrodes.
 These changes can be measured as a change in impedance, or contractility.

-Contractility is often used to characterize the mechanical properties of induced pluripotent stem cell-derived cardiomyocytes and to detect the effects of compounds on cardiac contractile function (e.g. inotropes).
+Contractility is often used to characterize the mechanical properties of induced pluripotent stem cell-derived cardiomyocytes and to detect the effects of compounds on cardiac contractile function (e.g., inotropes).
 Measures such as beat amplitude, beat period, and excitation-contraction delay reveal changes in contractile function due to cardiomyocyte maturation or compound addition.

 Optogenetics Technology